 - 1. Present a clear link between the specific project activities and the proposed budget items.
-The budget should not contain items that are not supported by the proposal narrative. - 2.
-Fairly and reasonably compensate all project partners for their full level of effort, unless otherwise stated in the MOU.
+The budget should not contain items that are not supported by the proposal parrative. - a.
+If the applicant proposes to address OVW Priority #1, include training by a culturally specific or population specific organization and/or subject matter expert(s) (SMEs). - 2.
+Fairly and reasonably compensate all project partners for their full level of effort, unless otherwise stated in the MOU, and/or LOC if a Court.
 For more information on compensating project partners, see the Budget Information and Sample Budget Narrative in Appendix A. - 3.
-Include sufficient funds to provide language access or describe other resources available to the applicant to ensure meaningful access for persons with limited English proficiency.
+Include sufficient funds for each organization involved in the project to provide language access or describe other resources available to the applicant to ensure meaningful access for persons with limited English proficiency.
+Funding should be reflective of the demographics and service area detailed in the Purpose of the Proposal section.
 See Accessibility under the Federal Award Administration Information section of this solicitation for more information. - 4.
-Include sufficient funds to provide access for people with disabilities or who are Deaf/hard of hearing, or describe other resources available to the applicant to ensure meaningful access for such people.
-See Accessibility under the Federal Award Administration Information section of this solicitation for more information.

-- 5. Include funds to attend OVW-sponsored TTA in the amount of \$12,000 for competitive applicants and \$8,000 for non-competitive applicants located in the 48 contiguous states and \$18,000 for applicants located in the territories, Hawaii, and Alaska.
-This amount is for the entire 36 months or 24 months and NOT per year.
-Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW sponsored conferences or training for which they would like permission to use grant funds to support staff attendance. - 6.
-Include funds to pay at least one attorney providing legal services to victims of domestic violence, dating violence, sexual assault, or stalking as either staff of the lead applicant or project partner, or through a contract to provide legal services to victims served by the project.
-This requirement does not apply to projects proposing to provide services exclusively in an Indian Tribal Court where lay legal advocates are permitted to provide representation. - Include funds for court/litigation costs for clients who cannot afford to pay those costs (e.g., filing fees, immigration fees, expert witness fess, and other fees associated with the representation). - 8.
-In a separately attached document, provide the standard salary range for staff positions included in the budget for the geographic service area, the expected salary for the positions in the budget, and information on how salaries in the budget were determined. - 9.
+Include sufficient funds for each organization involved in the project to provide access for people with disabilities or who are Deaf/hard of hearing, or describe other resources available to the applicant to ensure meaningful access.
+Funding should be reflective of the demographics and service area detailed in the Purpose of the Proposal section.
+See Accessibility under the Federal Award Administration Information section of this solicitation for more information. - 5.
+Include funds to attend OVW-sponsored TTA in the amount of \$40,000 for applicants located in the 48 contiguous states and \$45,000 for applicants located in the territories, Hawaii, and Alaska.
+This amount is for the entire 36-month project period and NOT per year.
+Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW sponsored conferences or training for which they would like permission to use grant funds to support staff/project partner attendance. - 6.
+Note: OVW-sponsored TTA amounts should include attendance at the required new grantee orientation and additional training that will satisfy the Prosecution Certification as described in the Required Certifications section. - 7.
 Distinguish clearly between subawards and contracts in allocating any grant funds to other entities.
 Pursuant to 2 C.F.R. § 200.331, a subaward is for the purpose of carrying out a portion of the federal award, such as compensating an MOU partner; a contract is for the purpose of obtaining goods and services for the grantee's own use.
 The substance of the relationship is more important than the form of the agreement in determining whether the recipient of the pass-through funds is a subrecipient or a contractor.
 The awarding and monitoring of contracts must follow the recipient's documented procurement procedures, including full and open competition, pursuant to the procurement standards and monitoring requirements in 2 C.F.R. §§ 200.317-200.327 & 200.329.
-The issuance and monitoring of subawards must meet the requirements of 2 C.F.R. § 200.332, which includes oversight of subrecipient/partner spending and monitoring performance measures and outcomes attributable to grant funds.
+The issuance and monitoring of subawards must meet the requirements of 2

+C.F.R. § 200.332, which includes oversight of subrecipient/partner spending and monitoring performance measures and outcomes attributable to grant funds.
 For more information, see the Budget Information and Sample Budget Narrative in Appendix A and the Solicitation Companion Guide on the OVW website.